Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Should we clean out the home before listing?

-• How do we keep the home secure if vacant?
+• How do we keep the home secure if it is vacant?

 • What happens after we accept an offer?

-Because every situation is different, it helps to start with a thoughtful plan.
+Because every estate and family situation is different, it helps to begin with a thoughtful plan rather than making rushed decisions.

-Before listing an inherited home, it is important to understand who has legal authority to sell the property.
+Before listing an inherited home, it is important to confirm who has the legal authority to sell the property.

-Depending on the situation, you may need guidance from an estate attorney, probate attorney, title company, CPA, or financial advisor.
+Depending on the circumstances, you may need guidance from an estate attorney, probate attorney, title company, CPA, financial advisor, or other qualified professional.

-A Realtor can help with value, preparation, marketing, and sale strategy, but legal and tax questions should be reviewed with the appropriate professional.
+A Realtor can help with property value, preparation, pricing, marketing, negotiations, and the sale process.
+Legal and tax questions should be reviewed with the appropriate professionals.

 Important questions may include:

-• Who is authorized to sign listing documents?
+• Who is authorized to sign the listing agreement?

 • Is probate required?